-Discussion of the estimators at iteration 6
+Discussion of the Estimators at Iteration 6

-At iteration 6, we remark that the DD error is located on the interface, see Figure 11 (right).
-We can see in Figure 12 (left) that the total error estimator distribution is very close to the error distribution of $\eta^k{\text{disc},p}$ in Figure 11 (left).
-Finally, we see that the energy error distribution Figure 12 (right) matches well with the total error estimator distribution, see Figure 12 (left).
+At iteration 6, we remark that the DD error is located on the interface, see Figure 11 (top right).
+We can see in Figure 11 (bottom left) that the total error estimator distribution is very close to the error distribution of $\eta^k{\text{disc},p}$ in Figure 11 (top left).
+Finally, we see that the energy error distribution in Figure 11 (bottom right) matches well with the total error estimator distribution, see Figure 11 (bottom left).